lorentzo/ProceduralModelingLectures/README.md

 ### Lecture 1.6.
 Procedural lines and curves: 2D Motion Graphics and UI

 Topics and concepts:
+* Procedural curves and lines generation (from scratch and from shape)
+* Vector graphics
 * Design and development of UI graphics; using base shapes and adding complexity
 * Animated UI graphics and UI FX
 * 3D procedural modeling for 2D motion graphics